matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 Newer clients would only show it if it exists.

-Users who have not specified `blurhash` in the `m.room.member` event yet may stand out from users who have while both are loading.
+Users who have not specified `blurhash` in their `m.room.member` event yet may stand out from users who have while both are loading.
 This is entirely up to clients to handle, though a suggestion may be to "fake" a blurhash by blurring some placeholder image (perhaps something with variation between